Every-Flavor-Robotics/motorgo-mini-driver/docs/getting_started/software_setup.rst

     https://github.com/Every-Flavor-Robotics/motorgo-mini-driver.git#v1.0.0
 ..

-You should modify v1.0.0 to whichever release tag you prefer, or switch to #dev for the latest experimental changes.
+You should modify v1.0.0 to whichever release tag you prefer, or switch to `#dev` for the latest experimental changes.
 You can find the latest releases on the `Github repo for the driver <https://github.com/Every-Flavor-Robotics/motorgo-mini-driver/releases>`_

-Example code is available in the examples directory of the library.
-You can open examples directly in Arduino by going to `File > Examples > MotorGo Mini Driver` (under `Examples from Custom Libaries`).
-We recommend continuing to :ref:`calibrate-motors` to step through the process of calibrating the motors and encoders before running other examples.
+You can find an example PlatformIO project for reading the encoder data `here <https://github.com/Every-Flavor-Robotics/motorgo-mini-driver/tree/main/examples/read_encoders>`_

 Setting up the MotorGo Mini GUI
 -------------------------------

 The MotorGo Mini GUI provides an interface on your computer to wirelessly tune PID controllers on the MotorGo Mini.
 You can find the latest version of the GUI `here <https://github.com/Every-Flavor-Robotics/motorgo-mini-gui/releases>`_.
 Download and install the correct version for your operating system (.dmg for Mac, .exe for Windows, and .AppImage or .deb for Linux).

 Check out the `balance_bot` or `tune_controllers` examples for a demonstration of setting up the MotorGo to communicate with the GUI.